Blog Product ManagementFeature Parity in SaaS: What It Means and How to Avoid the Trap

 Your best bet

-... is to always focus on what your users actually want, and the key to doing that is listening to them.
+... is to always focus on what your users actually want, and the only reliable way to do that is to listen to them.